 To correct this error, we advise a re-calibration.

-Discharge the battery from 100% to 10% on a gradual and an even pace.
-Then go for a L2 charge.
+Discharge the battery from 100% to 10% at a gradual and even pace.
+Then go for an L2 charge.
+Measure now.

 Also try discharge the battery from 100% to 10% on a gradual and an even pace.
 Then go for a L3 charge.